-The attorney-client relationship has long been considered sacred by legal professionals and the public.
-Information shared under the umbrella of the attorney-client privilege is seen in a similar light.
-The privilege prevents the forced disclosure of any written and oral confidential communications (including email) between attorneys and clients, which were made for the purpose of requesting or receiving legal advice.
+The attorney-client relationship is a critical factor between legal professionals and the public.
+Information shared under the umbrella of the attorney-client privilege is confidential and protected by law.
+The privilege prevents the forced disclosure of any confidential communications between attorneys and clients.
+U.S. Supreme Court cases over the years have held that the attorney-client privilege protects:

 What Does the Attorney-Client Privilege Protect?